egelja/caelus-cml/doc/source/Tutorial/sections/circular-cylinder-tutorial.rst

 *Boundary Conditions*

 We now begin with setting up the boundary conditions.
-Referring back to :num:`Fig. #cc-domain-tutorials`, the following are the boundary conditions that need to be specified:
+Referring back to :numref:`cc-domain-tutorials`, the following are the boundary conditions that need to be specified:

 * Inlet
     - Velocity: Fixed uniform velocity :math:`u = 1.0~m/s` in :math:`x` direction